We Believe, Confess and Teach…

 - Recognize that participation at His table is a “proclaiming of the Lord’s death” (I Corinthians 11:26) and indicates a public agreement with the Biblical teaching of the Sacrament, and a oneness in the faith we confess.

-Anyone who wishes to commune here for the first time and who is not a member of St. Paul Lutheran Church or a sister congregation is encouraged to speak to Pastor Schafer in advance (410-747-1897).
+Anyone who wishes to commune here for the first time and who is not a member of St. Paul Lutheran Church or a sister congregation is encouraged to speak to the pastor in advance (410-747-1897).

 About Confession and Absolution